 - The celebrating masses on vehicles decorated with swastikas

-Hitler made the Austrians drive on the right (!).
-It’s only when you learn this that you realise all photos from pre-Nazi Vienna have vehicles driving on the left.
+Incidentally, Hitler made the Austrians drive on the right.
+Only when you learn this do you realise all photos from pre-Nazi Vienna have vehicles driving on the left.

 - Photos of the desolate state of some stations in the 1960s (compare with their near-pristine condition today)